-GAM-79B - Game Studio: Character Modeling 4 units CSU
+GAM-79B - Game Studio: Character Modeling 4 units

-Prerequisite: GAM-33 and 82.
+Prerequisite: GAM-41 and 82.
+Corequisite: GAM-33.

 This is the culminating class in the area of character modeling for game art.
 Students work in interdisciplinary teams to develop and complete an original digital game.
 The classroom production environment utilizes game industry production practices and constructs including milestones and deliverables.
 Upon completion of the course students will have an original working digital game demo, that is feature and content complete and portfolio ready.
 54 hours lecture and 54 hours laboratory.
+(TBA option)

-GAM-79C - Game Studio: Environments and Vehicles 4 units CSU
+$\operatorname{GAM-79C}$ - Game Studio: Environments and Vehicles 4 units $\operatorname{CSU}$

 This is the culminating class in the area of developing environments and vehicles for games.
 Students work in interdisciplinary teams to develop and complete an original digital game.
 The classroom production environment utilizes game industry production practices and constructs including milestones and deliverables.
 Upon completion of the course students will have an original working digital game demo, that is feature and content complete and portfolio ready.
 54 hours lecture and 54 hours laboratory.
+(TBA option)

-GAM-79D - Game Studio Production: Audio 4 units
+GAM-79D - Game Studio Production: Audio 4 units CSU